BESSY II Checklist

 Registration and Safety Training

 All users must register with the User Office Photons and have a valid safety training done in GATE.
-An ID Card will give access to BESSY II Buildings and the Experimental Hall.
+An ID Card will grant access to BESSY II buildings and the Experimental Hall.
 For additional information about registration procedures and the BESSY II safety training, please contact the User Office Photons.

 Most recent information for users is displayed on the on-site information system and on the BESSY II Status monitor.
 In case of any problems, please call the User Assistant ('Hallendienst').
 The phone number is given on the system and usually is -12984.

 Please contact the User Support for questions relating to

 - Access to mechanical workshop

 - Access to lab facilities (e.g. chemistry lab)